-Based upon field measurements taken as part of the November 16, 2016 annual inspection, the estimated volume of CCR contained in the TSP at the time of the inspection is approximately 5,000 cubic yards.
-Storage capacity of the TSP is variable, depending on how operations manage CCR in the TSP.
-The volume of CCR in the TSP throughout the year varies as CCR is placed in and removed from the TSP.
+Based upon field measurements taken as part of the annual inspection, the estimated volume of CCR contained in the TSP at the time of the inspection is approximately 5,000 cubic yards.
+The volume of CCR stored at the TSP varies throughout the year as CCR is placed in and removed from the TSP.